geludwig/vertiv-power-assist-helper/README.md

 ```

 ### STANDALONE SCRIPT
 This is a python script and must therefore be run in foreground or has to be used with "screen".
 Please take note which modules are required and install if needed.
+Check out the cron version which is more user friendly down below.

 1) Copy "powerassist.py" and "start_powerassist.sh" into desired folder
 2) Edit "start_powerassist.sh" and add correct folder path